isabella232/data-workbench.en-1/help/home/c-get-started/c-analysis-vis/c-annots/c-annots.md

 ---
 description: Annotations are windows that users can add to a workspace to contain descriptive comments, graphics, or dynamic titles.
-seo-description: Annotations are windows that users can add to a workspace to contain descriptive comments, graphics, or dynamic titles.
-seo-title: Annotations
 solution: Analytics
 title: Annotations
 topic: Data workbench